locize/blog/source/_posts/2018/04-30-locize-double-win-2018-for-translation-software.md

 ![](Risign-Star2018.png "locize © inweso GmbH")

 The FinancesOnline review team also regarded locize as a **Rising Star** for 2018 due to our highly positive traction with clients.
-It isn’t a surprise to see our software receive this distinction after FinancesOnline wrote positive remarks in their locize review such sa *“cost-effective”*, *“always safe”* content thanks to our two-factor authentication, and accelerated and streamlined localization processes.
+It isn’t a surprise to see our software receive this distinction after FinancesOnline wrote positive remarks in their locize review such as *“cost-effective”*, *“always safe”* content thanks to our two-factor authentication, and accelerated and streamlined localization processes.